 Learning to test for ketones at home is an important part of diabetes self-management.
-It's a simple and easy test, using special test strips available at Group Health and other pharmacies.
+It's a simple and easy test, using special test strips available at Kaiser Permanente and other pharmacies.

 High levels of ketones in the blood can lead to a serious condition known as diabetic ketoacidosis or DKA.
 A person can lose consciousness and go into a diabetic coma with DKA.